What is nonallergic rhinitis?

-A neti pot or bulb syringe to stream salt water into one nostril and out the other.
-(To make a saline rinse, add 1 teaspoon of salt and 1 teaspoon of baking soda to 2 cups of distilled water.)
+- A neti pot or squeeze bottle to stream salt water into one nostril and out the other.
+(To make a saline rinse, add 1 teaspoon of non-iodized salt and 1 teaspoon of baking soda to 2 cups of distilled or boiled and cooled water.)

 If your doctor recommends medicine to relieve symptoms, make sure to take it exactly as prescribed.
 For example, take a decongestant spray for no more than 3 or 4 days.
 Longer use can make symptoms worse.
 Call your doctor if you think you are having a problem with your medicine.